laforge49/JActor2/README.md

     }
 ```

 1. A Plant is created.
-Plant in turn creates a thread pool.
+Plant in turn creates the thread pool.
-(Plant is a singleton and its methods are all static.)
 2. A blade, A, is created, which in turn creates its own reactor.
 3. A request bound to blade A, Start, is created.
 4. The Start request is added to the inbox of A's reactor.